GenomicsAotearoa/shell-for-bioinformatics/docs/6_automate_fileprocessing_find_xargs.md

             genome-project/results
             genome-project/data
             genome-project/data/raw
-            genome-project/data/raw/hihiB_R1.fastq
+            genome-project/data/raw/birdB_R1.fastq
-            genome-project/data/raw/hihiA_R1.fastq
+            genome-project/data/raw/birdA_R1.fastq
-            genome-project/data/raw/hihiA_R2.fastq
+            genome-project/data/raw/birdA_R2.fastq
-            genome-project/data/raw/hihiC_R1.fastq
+            genome-project/data/raw/birdC_R1.fastq
-            genome-project/data/raw/hihiB_R2.fastq
+            genome-project/data/raw/birdB_R2.fastq
-            genome-project/data/raw/hihiC_R2.fastq
+            genome-project/data/raw/birdC_R2.fastq
             genome-project/scripts
             ```

-    3. Use find to print the names of all files matching the pattern “hihiB*fastq” (e.g., FASTQ files from sample “B”, both read pairs):
+    3. Use find to print the names of all files matching the pattern “birdB*fastq” (e.g., FASTQ files from sample “B”, both read pairs):

         ```bash
-        find genome-project/data/raw/ -name "hihiB*fastq"
+        find genome-project/data/raw/ -name "birdB*fastq"
         ```
-    4. This gives similar results to `ls hihiB*fastq`, as we’d expect.
+    4. This gives similar results to `ls birdB*fastq`, as we’d expect.
 The primary difference is that find reports results separated by new lines and, by default, `find` is recursive.
 Because we only want to return `fastq` files (and not directories with that matching name), we might want to limit our results using the `-type` option: There are numerous different types you can search for; the most commonly used are `f`for files, `d` for directories, and `l` for links.

         ```bash
-        find genome-project/data/raw/ -name "hihiB*fastq" -type f
+        find genome-project/data/raw/ -name "birdB*fastq" -type f
         ```
     5. By default, `find` connects different parts of an expression with logical **AND**.
-The find command in this case returns results where the name matches “hihiB*fastq” and is a file (type “f ”). `find` also allows explicitly connecting different parts of an expression with different operators.
+The find command in this case returns results where the name matches “birdB*fastq” and is a file (type “f ”). `find` also allows explicitly connecting different parts of an expression with different operators.
     If we want to get the names of all `fastq` files from samples A or C, we’ll use the operator -or to chain expressions:

         ```bash
-        find genome-project/data/raw/ -name "hihiA*fastq" -or -name "hihiC*fastq" -type f
+        find genome-project/data/raw/ -name "birdA*fastq" -or -name "birdC*fastq" -type f
         ```
     6. Another way to select these files is with negation: Some bash versions will accept `"!"` as the flag for this where others will require `-not`

         ```bash
-        find genome-project/data/raw/ -type f -not -name "hihiB*fastq"
+        find genome-project/data/raw/ -type f -not -name "birdB*fastq"
         ```
-    7. Suppose you were sharing this project folder with a colleague and a file named hihiB_R1-temp.fastq was created by them in *genome-project/data/raw* but you want to ignore it in your file querying:
+    7. Suppose you were sharing this project folder with a colleague and a file named birdB_R1-temp.fastq was created by them in *genome-project/data/raw* but you want to ignore it in your file querying:

         ```bash
-        find genome-project/data/raw/ -type f -not -name "hihiB*fastq" -and -not -name "*-temp*"
+        find genome-project/data/raw/ -type f -not -name "birdB*fastq" -and -not -name "*-temp*"
         ```

 ### `find`s `-exec`: Running Commands on find’s Results